Ship PricingCost Breakdown

 How to Track Star of the Seas Prices

 Checking a Star of the Seas price once tells you almost nothing.
 Prices change constantly, and without context you can't tell if $260/night for a balcony is a good price or an average one.
-(It's good — that's below the 25th percentile.)
+(It's good — better than about three-quarters of the prices we've tracked.)

 For Star of the Seas price history and current trends, check the Star of the Seas ship page.
-To track specific sailings and get scored automatically, Cruise Radar evaluates every fare on a 0-100 scale based on 2.6M+ price snapshots across 75+ ships — the score appears right on the booking page so you'll know whether the price you're seeing is actually good.
+To track specific sailings and get scored automatically, our cruise price-history tool evaluates every fare on a 0-100 scale based on 8.6M+ price snapshots across 75+ ships — the score appears right on the booking page so you'll know whether the price you're seeing is actually good.

 How We Collected This Data